sadman59m/react-meal/README.md

 # react-meal
 Preview: https://react-meal-eta.vercel.app/

-- A app with add to cart and remove from cart functionality.
+- An react app with add to cart and remove from cart functionality.
 - Created Using ReactJs and Tailwindcss.